Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 AI automation can be implemented anywhere where intelligent and conscious decision-making is required.
 This area has already started to be explored by developers and organizations, leading to a few changes (as described) we might expect in almost every tool within a couple of years.

-Codeless testing is referred to the type of testing where a tester need not write automation scripts (or code) to perform actions on the application.
+Codeless testing refers to the type of testing where a tester need not write automation scripts (or code) to perform actions on the application.
 How this is implemented depends on the organization and tool developers.
 It’s just that this foundational fact of not writing programming scripts should remain true in the end.

 For instance, a few codeless testing tools have started taking input as English language sentences from testers.
 AI then applies natural language processing to understand the sentence and convert it to the test case for execution.
 To which language they are converted or how the AI output is understood by the tool is always kept secret, which is why AI-based codeless testing tools are available only on the cloud.